 Testbirds – Earn an average of €20 testing software products and finding bugs.

 Tutoring and test prep is more than a billion dollar a year industry.
 If you were a decent student or have some subject matter expertise, you can use these services to earn extra cash and help students at the same time.

-VIPkid – VIPkid is a unique platform on which teachers get to help Chinese children learn English online via one-on-one teleconferencing sessions.
-According to their website, you can earn $14-22 an hour doing so, and if you’re eligible to work in the US or Canada, the only prerequisites are a bachelor’s degree and a year of educational experience.
+Qkids – Qkids is a unique platform on which teachers get to help Chinese children learn English online via teleconferencing sessions.
+According to their website, you can earn up to $20 an hour doing so, and if you’re eligible to work in the US or Canada, the only prerequisites are a bachelor’s degree (or currently enrolled) and a year of educational experience.

 (And the educational experience is pretty flexible: teaching, mentoring, coaching, and tutoring all count.)